MerrickMath/LinearAlgebra/index.md

 ### Games and Cool Stuff
 * <a href="https://merrickmath.github.io/MerrickMath.github.io-LinearAlgebra/Activities/Games/VectorWars.pdf">  Vector Battle: </a> This game is a vector arithmatic/geomtery variant of the game <a href="https://merrickmath.github.io/MerrickMath.github.io-LinearAlgebra/Activities/Games/OnitamaGame.pdf"> Onitama </a>.
 More board variants can be found <a href="https://merrickmath.github.io/MerrickMath.github.io-LinearAlgebra/Activities/Games/VectorBoardVariants.pdf"> here. </a> If you have an idea for a new version of this game make sure to let me know!
+* <a href="https://merrickmath.github.io/MerrickMath.github.io-LinearAlgebra/Activities/Games/VectorRacing.pdf">  Vector Racing: </a>  This game as designed by Dr. Vince and involves speeding around a track using vector racers.

 * <a href="https://lyryx.com/wp-content/uploads/2017/06/Kuttler-LinearAlgebra-AFirstCourse-2017A.pdf"> Open-source textbook used for this class </a>
 * <a href="https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab"> The Essence of Linear Algebra YouTube series </a> (brought to you by <a href="https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw"> 3 Blue 1 Brown</a>)
 * <a href="https://www.khanacademy.org/math/linear-algebra"> Linear Algebra course (Khan Academy) </a>